GameBuilda/HumanoidController-API/README.md

 ```
 This will return a new table full of defaults which you can modify.
 This is used for further customization in ```controller:TakeDamage()``` as it takes a damage options as the 3rd parameter. (named Options meaning it is Optional)
 The damage options include :
--Damage tweening (not TweenService) (modified using DamageTweenInfo) (goodbye creating loops!)
+- Damage tweening (not TweenService) (modified using DamageTweenInfo) (goodbye creating loops!)
--Tween interruptions (includes damage tweens and healing.
+- Tween interruptions (includes damage tweens and healing.
 Any tweens that are currently ongoing will be stopped except this one.
 Can be excluded using DamageTweenInterruptBlackList and HealingTweenInterruptBlackList)
--Insta kill (instead of :TakeDamage(math.huge), you can just use the InstaKill boolean option to deal Humanoid.Health amount of damage.)
+- Insta kill (instead of :TakeDamage(math.huge), you can just use the InstaKill boolean option to deal Humanoid.Health amount of damage.)
 -etc..